 All of these can increase glutamate.

-People who are vulnerable to anxiety, sympathetic dominance or dysautonomia, advanced adrenal fatigue, MCS, autism, insomnia, OCD, addiction, or any condition associated with excess glutamate, should watch out for these.
+People who are vulnerable to anxiety, sympathetic dominance or dysautonomia, advanced adrenal fatigue, MCS, autism, insomnia, OCD, addiction, SIBO, or any condition associated with excess glutamate, should watch out for all these substances.

 Amino Acid Formulas or Protein Powders